 You need to apply for relief before the items are sent, retrospective claims are not normally possible.
 Your freight agent may do this for you, or at least help to ensure you have followed the correct procedure.

 There can be other routes for occasional items but in most cases, customs form SP4 will need to be completed, online, or by post.
 Ensuring details are correct matters, from sub contractors, to customs codes.

 Keeping customs informed is equally important.
 This may be because items are being returned in batches, rather than as they were sent, or repairs have been impossible and new items are sent instead.

 In the latter instance, the likelihood is that you would become liable for VAT and duties, as if you purchased a new item.

-OPR SCheme Principles
+OPR Scheme Principles

-If you require machinery, or goods to be temporarily imported whilst yours are being repaired, this can not included within the OPR application.
+If you require machinery, or goods to be temporarily imported whilst yours are being repaired, this can not be included within the OPR application.
 You should use a different process called prior importation and provide a guarantee against duties.

 Many countries have different customs procedures, or documentation for items entering under an OPR type scheme.
 You will need to meet these requirements, also check whether the goods you send are controlled and require a separate licence.

-As with goods leaving the UK, a reputable agent should be able to advise and the process is not too arduous.
+As with any goods leaving the UK, a reputable agent should be able to advise and the process is not too arduous.
 The economic advantages will in many cases make this worthwhile.